-The employment outlook for explosives technicians is below average; according to data from the U.S. Bureau of Labor Statistics (BLS), with just 5% projected employment growth in this field from 2012-2022.
-Median earnings for explosives workers, including explosives technicians, were $23.38 per hour according to 2012 BLS data.
+The employment outlook for explosives technicians is below average; according to data from the U.S. Bureau of Labor Statistics (BLS), with just 2% to 4% projected employment growth in this field from 2014-2024.
+Median annual earnings for explosives workers, including explosives technicians, was $50,210 according to 2015 BLS data.

 Alternate Career Options

 High school graduates can learn their skills while on the job, including mandatory 40-hour training.
 Depending on the positions, some workers must be licensed or pass special screenings.
 Also known as hazmat removal workers, these professionals remove and then dispose of a variety of hazardous materials, such as asbestos, nuclear waste and arsenic.
 Average employment growth of 7% was predicted by the BLS for the 2014-2024 decade, and an annual median wage of $39,690 was revealed in 2015.